At Leverage to Lead, the complexity of identity is always on our minds.

 But first, we have to be equipped to tell our story:

-- Our ability to own and shape our own story is only as good as how well we identify with our emotions.
+- Our ability to own and shape our own story is only as good as how well we identify with who we say we are and our emotions.

 - If we have emotional awareness and agility, including holding space for the difficult and painful, then we can fully embody our story.